Model Context Protocol (MCP)

 .

-Connecting your own MCP server to Prismatic
+Building your own MCP server using Prismatic flows

-If you'd like to build your own MCP server and instruct it to interact with agent flows in Prismatic, your MCP server must be told which flows are available to be queried.
+If you would like to build your own MCP server and instruct it to interact with agent flows in Prismatic, your MCP server must be told which flows are available to be queried.
 This example code instructs an MCP server to fetch agent flows from Prismatic's API, and creates a resource for each:

 import {